QuantGen/G2F_RESOURCES/mdfiles/g2f_WeatherData.md

-### Generate a pdf with plots of weather data by trial
+### Format and quality assessment of G2F weather data

-The code produces a series of plots to examine the different sources of weather data.
-Each plot by trial (year-location combination) consists of 3 panels:
+The code reads the original G2F weather files and completes the missing or corrupted datapoints with NASA data.
+To decide which source of data to use, we made plots for each trial (year-location combination) consisting of 3 panels:
-1) Upper boxplot with yield for all trials and average yield for the trial of interest.
+1) Upper panel: boxplot with yield for all trials and average yield for the trial of interest.
-2) left scatter plot of temperature by weather station (red: G2F, green: NASA).
+2) left panel: scatter plot of temperature by weather station (red: G2F, green: NASA).
-3) right bar plot of monthly accumulated rainfall by weather station.
+3) right panel: bar plot of monthly accumulated rainfall by weather station.

 All plots are collected into a pdf file: [plots_collection.pdf](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/plots_collection.pdf)

-After visual examination, we selected the best source of data for each trial and save it in [ConsensusData.csv](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/ConsensusData.csv):
+The resulting file is [g2f_WeatherData.csv](https://github.com/QuantGen/G2F_RESOURCES/blob/main/Data/OutputFiles/g2f_WeatherData.csv):

 |Column|Description|Origin|
 |------|-----------|------|